-Sharing your IDE settings
+Share IDE settings

-You can share your settings in one of the following ways:
+You can share your IDE settings by using one of the following:

-By using the IDE Settings Sync functionality.
-It utilizes the JetBrains server, so no additional configuration is required.
-Note that synced settings are linked to your JetBrains Account, so they will not be available to other users.
+Settings Sync: it utilizes the JetBrains server, so no additional configuration is required.
+Synced settings are linked to your JetBrains Account and are available in all IDEs where you log in using this account.

-The settings you can sync include: IDE themes, keymaps, color schemes, system settings, UI settings, menus and toolbars settings, project view settings, editor settings, code completion settings, parameter name hints, live templates, code styles, and the list of enabled and disabled plugins.
+The settings you can sync include: IDE themes, keymaps, color schemes, system settings, UI settings, menus and toolbar settings, project view settings, editor settings, code completion settings, parameter name hints, live templates, code styles, and the list of enabled and disabled plugins.

-By configuring a settings repository.
-This allows you to sync any configurable components (except for the list of enabled and disabled plugins), but requires setting up a Git repository with the settings you want to share.
+Settings Repository: it allows you to sync any configurable components (except for the list of enabled and disabled plugins) but requires setting up a Git repository with the settings you want to share.

 This option is useful if you want to implement the same settings among your team-members or to use you use your custom settings storage.

-By exporting the settings you want to share as a ZIP archive and then importing them to a different IDE installation.
-You can export you code style settings, Git settings, including registered GitHub accounts, the Debugger settings, Registry keys, look and feel, and more.
+Exporting the settings you want to share as a ZIP archive and then importing them to a different IDE installation.
+You can export your code style settings, Git settings, including registered GitHub accounts, the Debugger settings, Registry keys, look and feel, and more.

 Share settings through Settings Sync